World War 3 Fears Grow After Syria Strikes: Russia And Iran Warn Of Consequences

 — Russia in USA ???????? (@RusEmbUSA) April 14, 2018

-The publication reports that Russia claimed that the British Special Intelligence staged the chemical attack as a pretext to launch a military assault on Syria.
-The UK hit back calling the accusation a “blatant lie” further escalating fears of WW3.
+The publication reports that Russia claimed that British Special Intelligence staged the chemical attack as a pretext to launch a military assault on Syria.
+The UK hit back by calling the accusation a “blatant lie,” further escalating fears of WW3.

 JUST IN: President Trump tweets about the strike on Syria saying there "could not have had a better result.
 Mission Accomplished!" https://t.co/iOaONV0wMf pic.twitter.com/XMCWjVKTjn